NeoTrix2000/Simple-MSIL-Compiler/README.md

 The compiler will create structures and enumerations for things found in the C code, that can be used from C#.
 Unlike older versions, in this version pointers are mostly typed instead of being pointers to void.

 This compiler will also enable C# to call managed functions with variable length argument lists.

+the /L switch may now also be used to specify .net assemblies to load.

 Beyond that this is a C11 compiler, but some things currently aren't implemented or are implemented in a limited fashion